 In Part I of this series we looked at the four elements of intercultural team building:

-3. Develop a Good Understanding of Common Purpose
+3. Developing a Good Understanding of Common Purpose

 Our next topic focuses in on two areas where intercultural complexity can trip up your team as you try to obtain those four elements.